jhenilparihar/top-movies-web-application/README.md

 A web application of top movies in flask with database and search feature that searches **movies** and get and strore the data of movies in database

+**How to Run this application?**
+- First you have to install flask and other python packages in order to run this program.
+- Then you have to run the program this way this application will be hosted on you local host.
+- A link will generated on output window which you have to paste in your browser.

 #### Add a movie
 - At the end of the list that is at the html template there is **add button**
 - After click on that add button you will be redirect to page where you have to enter the movies name that you want to add.